ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 * carbon monoxide – a toxic, odorless gas that is lethal for your organism,
 * trichloroethane – present in various thinners.

-Those chemicals are very dangerous for health as they are cancerogenic, they influence respiratory and vuscular systems and internal organs.
+Those chemicals are very dangerous for health as they are cancerogenic, they influence respiratory and vascular systems and internal organs.

 {:.distinction.distinction-information}